 • Planning and technical activities that support the adoption and deployment of ZEVs.

-Eligible applicants include state governments, municipalities, tribal governments, and non-profit school transportation associations.
+Eligible applicants include state governments, municipalities, public school districts, tribal governments, and non-profit school transportation associations.
 Additional funding is available for projects located in nonattainment communities.
 For more information, see the EPA Clean Heavy-Duty Vehicle Program website.

 (Reference Public Law 117-169 and 42 U.S. Code 7432)